 Word Definition Provides an ongoing quality assurance program.
 The program must include reviews by physicians who do not own or direct the facility .
 Keeps a medical record on each patient.
 Terminally ill Terminally ill means a medical prognosis of 12 months or less to live.
 Totally disabled Totally disabled or total disability means, for purposes of extended coverage under the medical plan , your complete inability to perform everyday duties appropriate for your employment, age or sex.
 The inability may be due to disease, illness, injury, or pregnancy.
-The State reserves the right to determine total disability based upon the report of a duly qualified physician or physicians chosen by the IIn:formed claims administrator.
-Uniformed Uniformed Service means the Armed Forces, the Army National Guard, the Air National Guard when engaged in active duty for training, inactive duty training, or Service full-time National Guard duty, the commission corps of the Public Health Service, and any other category of persons designated by the President of the United States of America in time of war or emergency.
+The State reserves the right to determine total disability based upon the report of a duly qualified physician or physicians chosen by the 11.16 claims administrator.
+Uniformed Uniformed Service means the Armed Forces, the Army National Guard, the Air Service National Guard when engaged in active duty for training, inactive duty training, or full-time National Guard duty, the commission corps of the Public Health Service, and any other category of persons designated by the President of the United States of America in time of war or emergency.
 For purposes of USERRA coverage only, services as an intermittent disaster response appointee of the NDMS when federally activated or attending authorized training in support of their Federal mission is deemed service in the uniformed services, although such appointee is not a member of the uniformed services as defined by USERRA.
-Urgent admission Urgent admission means a hospital admission by a physician due to: • The onset of or change in an illness, the diagnosis of an illness, or an injury; and The condition, while not needing an emergency admission, is severe enough to require confinement as an inpatient in a hospital within two weeks from the date the need for the confinement becomes apparent.
+Urgent admission Urgent admission means a hospital admission by a physician due to: The onset of or change in an illness, the diagnosis of an illness, or an injury; and The condition, while not needing an emergency admission, is severe enough to require confinement as an inpatient in a hospital within two weeks from the date the need for the confinement becomes apparent.
 Urgent care Urgent care claim means any claim for medical care or treatment where the failure claim to make a non-urgent care determination quickly (i) could seriously jeopardize the life or health of the claimant or the ability of the claimant to regain maximum function or (ii) in the opinion of a physician with knowledge of the claimant's medical condition, would subject the claimant to severe pain that cannot be adequately managed without the care or treatment that is the subject of the claim.
 Urgent care Urgent care provider means: provider A freestanding medical facility that meets all of the following requirements.
 Provides unscheduled medical services to treat an urgent condition if the person's physician is not reasonably available. o Routinely provides ongoing unscheduled medical services for more than 8 consecutive hours.
-Makes charges. o Is licensed and certified as required by any state or Federal law or regulation.
+Makes charges.
+In line and postified as a surjudy by any state of Endown law or o Is licensed and certified as required by any state or Federal law or regulation. o Keeps a medical record on each patient.
 Keeps a medical record on each patient.
 Provides an ongoing quality assurance program.
-This includes o Provides an ongoing quality assurance program.
-This includes reviews by physicians other than those who own or direct the facility. roomy.
+This includes reviews by physicians other than those who own or direct the facility. idomej.